-Petit Jean State Park is an Arkansas icon, a state natural and historic treasure that has welcomed travelers over the decades.
-The natural beauty and ancient geology of legendary Petit Jean Mountain inspired the creation of Arkansas’s first state park, and with it our state park system.
+Petit Jean State Park is an Arkansas classic, a natural and historic treasure that has welcomed travelers for decades.
+The natural beauty and ancient geology of the legendary Petit Jean Mountain inspired the creation of Arkansas’s first state park and with it our state park system.
 The park mirrors the mountain’s rugged beauty with its rustic-style, native log and stone facilities constructed by the Civilian Conservation Corps (CCC) beginning in 1933.
-Within the park are three National Historic Districts containing more than 80 structures, trails, and bridges.
-Each of these remarkable works connects you to the craftsmanship and conservation legacy of the CCC, the close to his heart "Tree Army" of Franklin D. Roosevelt's New Deal.
+The CCC built trails, roads, bridges, cabins, and the focal point of the park, historic Mather Lodge, a 24-room lodge overlooking Cedar Creek Canyon with a restaurant, meeting rooms, and gift shop.
+The fireplace in the lobby serves as a welcoming gathering place in the winter.